Your Ultimate Resume Guide—Yep, Cosmetologist Need Them, Too

 Take some classes.
 Get your licenses.
 Find your passions.
 Work with a mentor.

-Taking all of those awesome feats you’ve accomplished and putting them down on paper.
+The next step?
+Taking all of those awesome feats you’ve accomplished and put them down on paper.

 What Should Go on My Cosmetology Resume?

-There’s plenty to put on there!
-Check out some of the must-hit points you have to include on your cosmetology resume to dazzle any prospective partner in the biz.
+It doesn’t have to be.
+Here are a few must-hit points you have to include on your cosmetology resume to dazzle any prospective partner in the biz.

 Let’s Talk about Schoolin’